sonic-pi-net/sonic-pi/TRANSLATION.md

 - `cd app/gui/qt`
 - Want to add a new language to the Qt GUI?
-Then first add a reference to the new language file to `SonicPi.Pro` and `SonicPi.qrc`, then run `lupdate` to have the new .ts file created for you.
+Then first add a reference to the new language file to `SonicPi.Pro` and `SonicPi.qrc`, then run `lupdate -pro SonicPi.pro` to have the new .ts file created for you.
 - Edit the translation with Qt Linguist,
   `linguist lang/sonic-pi_<LANG>.ts`.
 - Build a new binary, test it.